syncfusion-content/wpf-docs/wpf/SfDataGrid/Grouping.md

-_DataGrid Grouping by dragging and dropping column header to GroupDropArea_
+DataGrid Grouping by dragging and dropping column header to GroupDropArea {:.caption}

 * By adding the GroupColumnDescription object to SfDataGrid,GroupColumnDescriptions__collections in code contains the following properties: